claygod/coffer/README.md

 ### Db

-Specify the working directory in which the database will store its files.
-For a new database the directory should be free of files with the extensions log, check, checkpoint.
+Specify the work directory where the database will store files.
+In case of a new database the directory should not contain files with the “log”, “check”, “checkpoint” extensions.

 ### BatchSize

-The maximum number of records that a batch inside a database can add at a time (this applies to setting up internal processes, this does not apply to the number of records added at a time).
-Decreasing this parameter slightly improves the `latency` (but not too much).
-Increasing this parameter slightly degrades the `latency`, but at the same time increases the throughput `throughput`.
+The maximum number of records which database can add at a time (this applies to setting up internal processes; this does not apply to the number of records added at a time).
+Decreasing of this parameter slightly improves the `latency` (but not too much).
+Increasing of this parameter slightly degrades the `latency`, but at the same time increases the `throughput`.

 ### LimitRecordsPerLogfile

-The number of operations to be written to one log file.
-A small number will make the database very often create new files, which will adversely affect the speed of the database.
-A large number reduces the number of pauses for creation files, but the files become larger.
+A number of operations which is going to be written to one log file.
+Small number forces the database creates new files very often, and it adversely affects the speed of the database.
+A big number reduces the number of pauses while creating files, but the size of files increases.

 ### FollowPause

 The size of the time interval for starting the `Follow` interactor, which analyzes old logs and periodically creates new checkpoints.

 ### LogsByCheckpoint

-After how many completed log files it is necessary to create a new checkpoint (the smaller the number, the more often we create).
-For good performance, it’s better not to do it too often.
+The option specifies after how many full log files it is necessary to create a new checkpoint (the smaller number, the more often it should be created).
+For good productivity, it’s better not to do it too often.

 ### AllowStartupErrLoadLogs

-The option allows the database to work at startup, even if the last log file was completed incorrectly, i.e. the last record is corrupted (a typical situation for an abnormal shutdown).
+The option allows the database works at startup, even if the last log file was completed incorrectly, i.e. the last record is corrupted (a typical situation for an abnormal shutdown).
 By default, the option is enabled.

 ### MaxKeyLength

-The maximum allowed key length.
+This is the maximum allowable key length.

 ### MaxValueLength

-The maximum size of the value to write.
+This is the maximum size of the value length.

 ### MaxRecsPerOperation

-The maximum number of records that can be involved in one operation.
+This is the maximum number of records that is possible per operation.

 ### RemoveUnlessLogs

-Option to delete old files.
-After `Follow` created a new checkpoint, with the permission of this option, it now removes the unnecessary operation logs.
-If for some reason you need to store the entire log of operations, you can disable this option, but be prepared for the fact that this will increase the consumption of disk space.
+The option is for deleting old files.
+After `Follow` has created a new checkpoint, with the permission of this option, it removes unnecessary operations logs.
+If for some reason it’s needed to store the whole log of operations, this option can be disabled.
+But be ready that this will increase the consumption of disk space.

 ### LimitMemory

-The minimum size of free RAM at which the database stops performing operations and stops to avoid data loss.
+This is the minimum size of free RAM.
+When this limit reaches, the database terminates all operations and stops to avoid data loss.

 ### LimitDisk

-The minimum amount of free space on the hard drive at which the database stops performing operations and stops to avoid data loss.
+This is the minimum amount of free space on the hard drive.
+When this limit reaches, the database terminates all operations and stops to avoid data loss.

 ### Handler

-Add transaction handler.
-It is important that for different launches of the same database, the name of the handler and the results of its work are idempotent.
-Otherwise, at different times, with different starts, handlers will work differently, which will lead to a violation of data consistency.
+Add a transaction handler.
+It is important that the name of the handler and the results of its work should be idempotent while running the same database at different time.
-If you intend to make changes to handlers over time, adding a version number to the key may help streamline this process.
+Otherwise handlers will work differently and it will leads to a violation of data consistency.
+If you intend to make changes to handlers time to time, adding a version number to the key helps streamline this process.

 Conditions:
-- The argument passed to the handler must be a number, a slice of bytes.
+- The argument passed to the handler must be a number (a slice of bytes).
-- If you need to transfer complex structures, they need to be serialized into bytes.
+- If you need to transfer complex structures, it must be serialized into bytes.
 - The handler can only operate on existing records.
 - The handler cannot delete database records.
-- The handler at the end of the work should return the new values of all the requested records.
+- The handler should return the new values of all the requested records at the end of his work.
-- The number of entries modified by the header is set in the `MaxRecsPerOperation` configuration
+- The number of records modified with the header is specified in the `MaxRecsPerOperation` configuration.

-#### Handler example without using argument
+#### Example of a handler without using an argument

 ```golang
 func HandlerExchange(arg []byte, recs map[string][]byte) (map[string][]byte, error) {